subprotocol/verlet-js/README.md

 A simple Verlet (pronounced 'ver-ley') physics engine written in javascript.

-Particles, distance constraints and angular constraints are currently supported by verlet-js.
+Particles, distance constraints, and angular constraints are all supported by verlet-js.
 From these primitives it is possible to construct just about anything you can imagine.

 License
 -------